-In August 2013, Capricor was approved for a Phase IIB bridge grant through the National Institutes of Health ("NIH") Small Business Innovation Research ("SBIR") program for continued development of its CAP-1002 product candidate.
+In August 2013, Capricor was approved for a Phase IIB bridge grant through the NIH Small Business Innovation Research ("SBIR") program for continued development of its CAP-1002 product candidate.
 Under the terms of the NIH grant, disbursements were made to Capricor over a period of approximately three years, in an aggregate amount of approximately \$2.9 million, subject to annual and quarterly reporting requirements.
 As of September 30, 2016, the full award of \$2.9 million has been disbursed under the terms of the NIH grant.